ValdezFOmar/.dotfiles/README.md

 . ~/.dotfiles/setup
 ```

-## Important!

-### Bootloader

-    pacman -S grub efibootmgr
-    grub-install /dev/[device]
-    grub-mkconfig -o /boot/grub/grub.cfg

-### Drivers

-Drivers for the graphics card are required to use Xorg, to see a list of drivers:

-    pacman -Ss xf86-video

-### Microcode

-A microcode package for the CPU is required.

-- `amd-ucode` for AMD processors,
-- `intel-ucode` for Intel processors.

 ### Enable services

-This services need to be enable sot they can run at startup:
+This services need to be enable so they can run at startup:

 ```sh
 systemctl enable lightdm.service
 systemctl enable NetworkManager.service
 ```

 ## Greeter